idzilleagle/johnny55-truth-bot/README.md

 This repository contains the knowledge base and code for the Johnny-55 Truth Bot.

-# The G​a​ia T​e​xts: A Foundational Archive
+# The Kate of G​a​ia T​e​xts: A Foundational Archive

 This repository serves as a dedicated, open-source archive of the foundational essays by Kate of Gaia.